ollikekalainen/clparser/README.md

 #### Functions

-	parser.getOption(name)      Get the value of the named option as string parser.getParameter(index)  Get the command line parameter indicated by index as string parser.getParameterCount()  number
+	parser.getOption(name)      Get the value of the named option parser.getParameter(index)  Get the command line parameter indicated by index parser.getParameterCount()  Get the number of parameters (no options or switches) parser.getParameters()      Get parameters as array (no options or switches) parser.getSwitch(name)      Returns boolean value that indicates whether the named switch exist
-	parser.getParameters()      array
-	parser.getSwitch(name)      Returns boolean value that indicates whether the named switch exist